Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ### Selunian

 These very sedentary people of pearly, pale-skinned elves, often called white elves, place magic at the heart of their culture.
 Their most valued habitats are erected by this magic, creating cities with perfect shapes, both geometrically, ergonomically and visually.
 Behind these aspects lies a culture that is very closed in on itself, not hesitating to exploit other races from the height of their ivory towers.
 White elf societies are generally composed of few elves, administering a large mass of humanoids who serve them, venerating their apparent superiority.

+The Selunians are a mystical, refined society deeply connected to magic and scholarly pursuits.
+They incorporate magic into daily life—from construction to agriculture—and are known for their powerful mage academies, which produce elite magic-users.
+Selunians are relatively rare, and although they have few true settlements, they exert significant influence in certain human kingdoms, particularly in politics and the military.
+They are skilled in diplomacy and persuasion, and their culture emphasizes artistry and craftsmanship, particularly in textiles and statuary.

 Skills: Spellcasting, Erudition, Persuasion, Craftsmanship, Negotiation, Spellcrafting, Meditation, Investigation.
 Strong attributes: ?.